gioelegentile/Skim.py/README.md

 # Skim.py
+Skimpy is a web application with which you can shorten URLs and view some statistics on the shortened URL, such us clicks, origin of clicks, top 10 shortened URLs clicked.

-Skimpy is a web application builded with:
+It's builded with:

 - Spark Java (back-end API)
 - AngularJS (web client)